beojan/atlas-mpl/README.rst

 ``usetex=False`` Mode
 ------------------------

-From version 0.15, it is possible to use the ATLAS style without a LaTeX installation by passing ``usetex=False`` to ``use_atlas_style``.
-When this is done, there are a few of points to bear in mind (particularly when producing PDF plots):
+``usetex=False`` is now the default, removing the LaTeX dependency.
+However, there are a few points to bear in mind.

 1. The call to ``draw_atlas_label`` should be the last thing done before calling ``savefig``.
 2. The figure ``dpi`` is set to 72 to match that of the PDF backend.
 This *must